HorstBaerbel/GBA-image-tools/README.md

 ## img2h options

 Use ```--reordercolors``` to move "visually closer" colors next to each other in the palette.
 This can help if you try to do filtering / jittering with paletted colors.
 Uses the a [simple metric](https://www.compuphase.com/cmetric.htm) to compute color distance with highly subjective results.
 For improvements see this [stackoverflow entry](https://stackoverflow.com/a/40950076).
 ![reordered colors](reorderedcolors.png)

 Use ```--interleavedata``` interleave data of multiple images into one data "stream".
-This can help save clock cycles on the GBA by combining reads:
+This can help save wait cycles on the GBA by combining reads:

 ```img2h --interleavedata INFILE0 INFILE1 OUTNAME```